GracebabesDupsy/CAPSTONE_PROJECT/README.md

 Key Uses:
 Dashboard Creation: Developed dashboards that display sales trends, customer segments, and other key performance indicators (KPIs) found through Excel and SQL analysis.
 Data Slicers and Filters: Incorporated slicers for dynamic filtering, allowing stakeholders to interact with the data (e.g., view sales by region, subscription types, or specific time periods).
 Data Visualization: Presented complex insights through charts, graphs, and other visuals, making trends and patterns easily understandable.
-[Download here]
+[Download here](https//www.microsoft.com)

-(https//www.microsoft.com)
+4. Github

+Purpose: Is a versatile plateform for coding, collaboration, learning, and showcasing projects

+Key Uses:
+Portfolio Building: To build portfolio or to showcase/ demonstrate one's work
+Collaboration: Enables teams to work togetheron the same project

 ## EXPLORATORY DATA AnNALYSIS
 ---